danfruehauf/NetworkManager-ssh/README.md

 ### Fedora/CentOS

-If you're using Fedora 18 or later, you can simply run:
+If you're using Fedora 22 or later, you can simply run:
 ```
-# yum install NetworkManager-ssh-gnome
+# dnf install NetworkManager-ssh-gnome
 ```

 That will set you up with NetworkManager and the traditional GNOME interface.
 I am the current maintainer of the package for Fedora.